- Category: Burgess Surname DNA Project

 The reports consist of lists of numbers that in themselves are meaningless.
 Only when compared to the results of similar tests done by other male Burgesses do the numbers statistically demonstrate either a relationship between the families, or the lack thereof.

 HOW THE TESTS ARE REPORTED

-Family Tree DNA offers five basic Y-chromosome tests, one generating a set of 12 number markers, the second 25, the third 37, the fourth 67, and the fifth 111.
+Family Tree DNA offers three basic Y-chromosome tests, one generating a set of 37 number markers, the second 67, and the third 111.
 Each test builds on the others.
-The increase from 12-111 markers provides a refinement of the time that has elapsed since the death of the last common ancestor of the individual being tested.
-The more numbers that are generated, the shorter the time period involved, down to a level of perhaps three generations (75 years) or less with the 111-marker test.
+The increase from 37-111 markers provides better resolution between individuals being tested.
+The more numbers that are generated, the shorter the time period involved for matches, down to a level of perhaps three generations (75 years) or less with the 111-marker test.

 The markers are broken for display purposes into groups of about a dozen each.
+These are referred to as panels.
 A 25-marker DNA test, for example, generates results from the first two sets of markers (12 and 13 numbers, respectively).
 Each marker within the group corresponds to a specific place, a “locus” (plural “loci”) on the Y chromosome.
 These segments have been assigned standard ID numbers by geneticists, usually prefixed by the letters DYS (an abbreviation for “DNA Y-Chromosome Segment”).
 The markers picked are known to experience relatively predictable change rates, although these may vary from family to family.